 Perhaps the most beloved mammals of the Andes, llamas live in the mountainous regions of Peru, Bolivia, Chile and Argentina and captivate the curiosity of travelers.
-Admired from afar or enjoyed in a close encounter, these animals express a range of emotions that we’ve captured in some of our favorite llama pictures.
+Admired from afar or enjoyed in a close encounter, these animals express a range of emotions that we’ve captured in some of our favorite llama photos.

 The lack of oxygen in the Andes makes breathing very difficult for most animals, but llamas live comfortably at high altitudes because their blood contains a lot of hemoglobin, the oxygen carrying substance of cells.
 Lucky for llamas, they can breath deep in the Andes and don’t have to worry about altitude sickness.